omarbelkady/Java/Spring_Boot/README.md

 @AfterThrowing(pointcut = "execution(CLASS_NAME)") // will execute after throwing exception
 ```

+## How The Layers Work
+- The API Layer talks to the Service Layer and the Service Layer should also talk to the Data Access LAyer
+- The Data Access Layer should then communicate back to the API Layer and we continue to make round trips
+- Client==> API Layer ==> Service Layer ==> Data Access Layer ==> API Layer

 ## MVC Framework In Spring
 - M in MVC: Model.
 The Model is usually a DB.
 Since everything is an object in Java I use the term POJO(Plain Old Java Object) which is converted to a row in a DB/DB-Schema and I used this to talk to my application/controller/view using a model.
 A model essentially encapsulates the data which the application uses.
 The Model in our case is the name of the task I must perform and the description of the task.